DataBiosphere/data-portal/content/help/help/help-and-faq.md

 ### How do I cite HCA data?

-The URL for the HCA DCP *Data Portal*, https://data.humancellatlas.org/, can be used as the citation for data obtained from the HCA.
+The URL for the *HCA Data Portal*, https://data.humancellatlas.org/, can be used as the citation for data obtained from the HCA.
 Alternatively, you can cite: Regev A., et al. 2017.
 The Human Cell Atlas.
 Elife.
 Dec 5;6. pii: e27041.
 doi: 10.7554/eLife.27041.